The Clear Edge

 These are real breaking points.
 Fix them.

-The most expensive version of premature optimization: Building complex systems for a business model you haven’t validated yet.
+The most expensive version of premature optimization is building complex systems for a business model you haven’t validated yet.

 Here’s how to implement the Simplicity Protocol and avoid the over-complexity trap.